Gnus Home

 message-default-charset

 Symbol naming a MIME charset.
 Non-ASCII characters in messages are assumed to be encoded using this charset.
-The default is nil, which means ask the user.
-(This variable is used only on non-MULE Emacsen.
-See section `Charset Translation' in Emacs MIME Manual, for details on the MULE-to-MIME translation process.
+The default is iso-8859-1 on non-MULE Emacsen; otherwise nil, which means ask the user.
+(This variable is used only on non-MULE Emacsen.)
+See (emacs-mime)Charset Translation section ‘Charset Translation’ in Emacs MIME Manual, for details on the MULE-to-MIME translation process.

 message-signature-separator